kehiy/nstart/README.md

 # Nstart

-Nstart aims to guide new users to [Nostr](https://njump.me) offering a easy and no-nonsense onboarding wizard, with useful hints about the protocol and some really exclusive features:
+Nstart aims to guide new users to [Nostr](https://njump.me) offering a easy, multi-language and no-nonsense onboarding wizard, with useful hints about the protocol and some really exclusive features:

 - Easy local backup of your nsec or ncryptsec
 - Email yourself your ncryptsec, as additional backup location